Flipkart Big Diwali Sale smartphone deals revealed: Offers on Samsung, Nothing, Realme

 Here are some of smartphone deals listed on Flipkart Big Diwali Sale:

 Nothing Phone (1) was launched just a few months ago and is now available at a discounted price of Rs 29,999 for the 128GB variant.
 Nothing Phone 1's price can be reduced further by Rs 1,250 with the user of SBI credit card.
-Furthermore, prepaid orders made with crest cards and debit cards will attract another Rs 1,000 discount.
+Furthermore, prepaid orders made with credit cards and debit cards will attract another Rs 1,000 discount.

 Samsung Galaxy S21 FE 5G can be purchased at a price of Rs 35,999 and buyers can get additional discount in the form of Rs 1,250 discount on payment from SBI credit card and Rs 1,000 off on SBI Credit Card order above Rs 5,000.